A Deadlift bar, much like other Olympic bars, is going to weigh around 45 lbs on average.

 How much does a Hex/Trap bar weigh?

-Hex or Trap bars, as they’re commonly known, are specialty barbells primarily used for the trap bar deadlift, farmer walks, and more.
+Hex or Trap bars, as they’re commonly known, are specialty barbells primarily used for deadlift variations, farmer walks, and more.

 Because they’re not used in competition, they don’t have to abide by any legal standards so the weight can be all over the place.